 Betting Control Regulations 1978

+Part 1 — Preliminary

+[Heading inserted in Gazette 21 Jul 2006 p.
+2671.]

 1. Citation

 These regulations may be cited as the Betting Control Regulations 1978 1.

 2. Transitional provision

 Notwithstanding that by the operation of the Acts Amendment (Racing and Betting Legislation) Act 1995 and the Betting Control Amendment Regulations 1996 1 certain responsibilities of the person holding the office of Commissioner of State Taxation were transferred to the Board, where under these regulations any form or activity was approved by the Commissioner of State Taxation that form or activity shall be taken to have been approved by the Commission in the absence of any specific decision by the Commission to the contrary.